-On June 21, 2022, Mark Poweska, former President and Chief Executive Officer, resigned as a director and officer of Hydro One.
-On the same date, Hydro One announced the appointment of William (Bill) Sheffield as Interim President and Chief Executive Officer.
+On June 21, 2022, Mark Poweska resigned as a director and President and Chief Executive Officer of Hydro One.
+On the same day, William (Bill) Sheffield was appointed as Interim President and Chief Executive Officer of Hydro One.
+Upon his resignation, Mr. Poweska remained with Hydro One as an advisor until such time as he assumed the role of President of Enmax Corporation in September 2022.